Gabrielle-lahaie/LeCarnetPortfolio/content/posts/post5.md

 **INT.
 EMPEROR’S QUARTERS — EARLY DAY**

    [...]
 The room is lively.
 The employees bring platters overfilled with fruits, pastry, bread, cheeses, spreads, and cured or salted ham.
 Emperor James is sitting at the table and takes a sip of his hot, steamy tea.
 Adrien enters.

    > JAMES
    > Ah!
 Adrien!
 Good morning!

    James raises his eyebrows at the newcomer while he takes a seat.

    > JAMES
    > Saints… are you well, my friend?
 You seem quite troubled.

    One of the servants fills Adrien’s cup of tea.

-    <div align="center"> ADRIEN
+   >ADRIEN

-   Thank you. *(sigh)* Good morning, James.
+   >Thank you. *(sigh)* Good morning, James.
 I… I am doing well.
-However, we need to discuss some important matters.</div>
+However, we need to discuss some important matters.

    The emperor picks pieces of cheese and bread in the different platters to fill his own.

-   JAMES
+   > JAMES
-   Ah!
+   > Ah!
 If this is about master Dalvosen, I already made it clear: it is non-negotiable.
 People like him are difficult to find!
-As for lady Porter, you simply were fortunate.
-(He pauses to take a bite) Give him a chance and you will see.
+As for lady Porter, you simply were fortunate. *(He pauses to take a bite)* Give him a chance and you will see.
 I heard he is much appreciated in the north.
 Did he ever tell you about how he got free of—

-   ADRIEN
+   > ADRIEN
-   It is...
+   > It is...
 It is not about… this.

    James signs and strikes him with a bothered look.